matloff/TidyverseSkeptic/README.md

 The simple solution to this "problem" is to explain it to students, and have them watch for it.
 It would be impossible to have students avoid all possible errors, and again, this one is easy to remedy with proper advance warning.
-Isn't this preferable to saddling learners with are more complex, less direct coding paradigm?
+Isn't this preferable to saddling learners with a more complex, less direct coding paradigm?
 Don't "throw the baby out with the bath water"!